-- F. Check Budget Calculations.
+F. Check Budget Calculations.

 Double-check the budget descriptions to make sure that all figures add correctly.
 The CATPA Grant Application does NOT provide calculation for entries made in the budget.
-Make sure you double-check the budget for proper calculations. - G. Provide Justification for Budget Items.
+Make sure you double-check the budget for proper calculations.

+G. Provide Justification for Budget Items.

 Justify and explain all budget items and calculations in the budget justification.
-Justifications should include the purpose of the requested line item, how the budget estimations were derived (e.g., costs from named vendors; salary estimates from an agency personnel department for personnel salaries or overtime on the hourly wages inclusive of estimated cost of living, merit, and/or benefit adjustments, existing or anticipated contract, agreements or payments for utilities or other services, etc.). - H. Eliminate Jargon.
-Your application will be reviewed by Board members, who may not be acclimated to terms and verbiage used particularly within professional environments. - I. Explain Changes.
-For continuation applicants/projects explain what has changed from the previous year. - J. Save the Application File.
-It encouraged to "Save" the application frequently while completing it. - K. Submitting the Application.
-The following format must be used to submit the application to the CATPA Office:
+Justifications should include the purpose of the requested line item, how the budget estimations were derived (e.g., costs from named vendors; salary estimates from an agency personnel department for personnel salaries or overtime on the hourly wages inclusive of estimated cost of living, merit, and/or benefit adjustments, existing or anticipated contract, agreements or payments for utilities or other services, etc.).

+H. Eliminate Jargon.

+Your application will be reviewed by Board members, who may not be acclimated to terms and verbiage used particularly within professional environments.

+I. Explain Changes.

+For continuation applicants/projects explain what has changed from the previous year.

+J. Application Signatures.